 Ideally, when you start investing you should be all in equity.
 Your risk appetite is higher when you are young and one should take optimum advantage of it.
 However, for those who always want to mitigate risk 70:30 equity to debt is the best way forward.
 If you want to just skip this confusion of ratios and numbers the best and the most hassle-free option is to invest in balanced funds also known as hybrid funds which invest your money in both equity and debt markets.

 Don't Worry SEBI Monitors All Mutual Funds In India

 All the AMCs and their products (mutual funds) are registered with Securities and Exchange Board of India (SEBI).
 To secure the interest of investors, SEBI has chalked out stern guidelines for all the AMC.
 It includes monitoring all the AMCs and their funds, directors, and fund managers.
 All the AMCs have to comply with KYC norms prescribed by SEBI.
 Also, SEBI has a code of advertisement in place which keeps a check on how the mutual funds are advertised and presented to the potential investors.
 In a way, it would be safe to say that SEBI works extensively to ensure that investors get a fair and square deal in their mutual fund investment.

 Experience The Power Of Compounding Via Mutual Fund

 Equity Mutual Funds - Is one of the smartest and the most dynamic tools of equity investment.
-If you are a smart investor a sizeable portion your income has to be routed to mutual funds on a regular basis.
+If you are a smart investor, a sizeable portion your income has to be routed to equity mutual funds on a regular basis.
 A mutual fund can be a potent tool to meet your short-term as well as long-term goals (retirement).
-At moderate risk, investors get decent returns and also get to experience the power of compounding.
+At a moderate risk, investors get decent returns and also get to experience the power of compounding.